vitessio/website/content/en/docs/get-started/local.md

 * Stop replication on commerce’s rdonly tablet and perform a final sync.
 * Start a filtered replication process from commerce->customer that keeps the customer’s tables in sync with those in commerce.

-NOTE: In production, you would want to run multiple sanity checks on the replication by running `SplitDiff` jobs multiple times before starting the cut-over.
+NOTE: In production, you would want to run multiple sanity checks on the replication by running `SplitDiff` jobs multiple times before starting the cutover.

 We can look at the results of VerticalSplitClone by examining the data in the customer keyspace.
 Notice that all data in the `customer` and `corder` tables has been copied over.